 A branded game usually ties in with a specific marketing campaign, yet many brands forget to cross-promote their content.

-Whether you’re a huge multi-national corporation, or a small business, I’m guessing you’re doing some sort of advertising.
+Whether you're a huge multi-national corporation, or a small business, I'm guessing you're doing some sort of advertising to promote your business.
 Whether online or offline and no matter what the scale, why not at the very least mention the game in your other advertising?
-Otherwise it’s a missed opportunity to generate interest and ultimately promote your business.
+Otherwise it's a missed opportunity to generate interest in your game and ultimately promote your business.

 Same goes for your PR activities.
 Businesses (particular smaller, less established ones) often struggle to get media coverage.
 Without a good hook, it can be difficult to stand out from the mountain of similar, bland press releases received by media each day.

-If you have a branded game, that may very well be the hook you need to stand out from the crowd and get the coverage your business needs, and deserves.
+If you have a branded game, that may very well be the hook you need to stand out from the crowd and get the coverage your business needs, and deserves to help promote your brand.
 Unfortunately, many brands squander this opportunity by either not doing this at all, or not doing it effectively.

 Increase Your Chances of Success

-Don’t be one of the businesses that takes the “Build it and They Will Come” approach.
-It almost never works like that, with any form of content, however good it is.
+Don't be one of the businesses that takes the "Build it and They Will Come" approach and forgo these easy steps to promote their branded game.
+It almost never leads to success, with any form of content, however good it is.